nabla0001/mnist.rnn/README.md

 ## The idea

-Many of us have classified MNIST images before, but let's try something different to explore the magic of RNNs.
+Many of us have classified MNIST images before.
+Let's try something different to explore the magic of RNNs.

 First, let's flatten the 28x28 images of handwritten digits into sequences of pixel values.

-In phase 1 (*training*), we'll train an RNN to predict a single next pixel given a sequence of pixels.
-In phase 2 (*testing*), we'll then ask: can this RNN generate realistic-looking
+In phase 1 (*training*), we'll train an RNN to predict the next pixel given a sequence of pixels.
+In phase 2 (*testing*), we'll then ask: can this RNN generate realistic-looking MNIST images?
-MNIST images?
 To test this we'll present the model with partially masked, unseen MNIST digits and ask it to complete them.